-The assumptions underpinning the Technical Provision calculations are the best estimate view of the Group.
-As one of the UK's largest life insurers, the Group has a significant amount of data regarding its own historic experience.
-Experience investigations using this data are undertaken regularly and the results are used to inform the choice of best estimate assumptions.
-This is augmented by expert judgement, in particular where past experience is not considered to be an appropriate reflection of future expectations.
 Where there is a high level of expert judgement required this has been highlighted in the confidence assessment.
-For example, confidence in the base annuitant mortality is good, but due to the reliance on expert judgement, when selecting the longevity trend assumption within a range of plausible alternatives, the longevity improvements have been highlighted as an area of future uncertainty.
-Overall the Group has a high degree of confidence in the assumptions underpinning technical provisions and hence the level of uncertainty in the technical provisions is low.
+For example, confidence in the base annuitant mortality is high, but due to the reliance on expert judgement, when selecting the longevity trend assumption within a range of plausible alternatives, the longevity improvements have been highlighted as an area of future uncertainty.
+Overall the group has a high degree of confidence in the assumptions underpinning technical provisions and hence the level of uncertainty in the technical provisions is low.